Tekken 8

 Following the most successful

-kinds of records (TEKKEN 7), TEKKEN
+kinds of records in the fighting game genre, TEKKEN

 series since the very very beginning —